-For Proposal 5 to be approved pursuant to Nasdaq Listing Rule 5635(d) relating to the issuance of more than 19.99% of the Company's issued and outstanding shares of Common Stock pursuant to the Purchase Agreement with Lincoln Park, such proposal must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter, and which did not abstain.
+To be approved, Proposal 5, the approval pursuant to Nasdaq Listing Rule 5635(d) of the issuance of more than 19.99% of the Company's issued and outstanding shares of Common Stock pursuant to the Purchase Agreement with Lincoln Park, must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter, and which did not abstain.
 Only votes "For" or "Against" will affect the outcome, and abstentions will have no effect.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" PROPOSAL NO. 5.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" PROPOSAL NO. 6.